 6 Child Protection Procedures

-The Club accepts the policy and procedures relating to Child Protection, as set out by British Rowing, and requires all members to accept them as a condition of membership.
+The Club accepts the policy and procedures relating to Child Protection and the protection of Vulnerable Adults, as set out by British Rowing, and requires all members to accept them as a condition of membership.

 The rates of subscription shall be determined by the members in General Meeting and shall be due on election and, thereafter, on or before 1st November in each year.